 Advanced Placement (AP) courses are available at all CUSD high schools.
 AP courses prepare students to take the national Advanced Placement examination given in late spring of each school year.
 Students may be granted advanced placement status and/or college credit on the basis of how well they perform on these tests.
 Information regarding advanced placement courses and examinations is available from the counseling offices of each high school.
 Students are not required to take an advanced placement course to be eligible to take an advanced placement examination; however; students enrolled in AP courses are expected to take the AP exam.
-AP/Honors classes are available to Full-time online students: they are not available to Concurrent or Part-time online students.
+AP/Honors classes are available to Full-time online students and Part-Time students; they are not available to Concurrent online students.

-Classes Taken a Second Time
+Classes Taken a Second Time for Grade Replacement and/or Credit Recovery

-All dasses taken for a second time must be preapproved by Chandler Online Academy School Administration.
-When a 9-12 class is taken a second time, and is not a class that may be repeated for credit, the highest grade earned will be the grade included in the GPA calculations; however, both classes will be listed on the official transcriot.
+When a 9-12 class is taken a second time, and is not a class that may be repeated for credit, the highest grade earned will be the grade included in the GPA calculations; however, both classes will be listed on the official transcript.
+All students repeating a class will be considered Part-Time and will be charged a fee of \$160 per semester class, except for Full Time Chandler Online Academy Students.